How to Choose a Woven Pendant Light | A Guide to Our Collection

 Start with the shape

-The FAWN is wide and floating, a draping form that hovers rather than hangs.
-It works best where you want the light to feel expansive — above a large dining table, over a kitchen island, or in a living room with generous ceiling height.
-It is the most sculptural of our pendants, the one that earns attention from across the room.
+The FAWN is wide and floating with a form that drapes around the bulb (especially in the large size).
+It works best where you want the light to feel expansive: above a large dining table, in a bedroom, or in a living room with generous ceiling height.

 The BONNET rises to a taper.
 Its taller conical form gives it more presence overhead than the Sunhat, and it emits a warm, focused glow that suits dining rooms, hallways, bedrooms, and hospitality spaces equally well.